-For each year in the considered time interval, the model determines the power generation mix, based on a merit order logic, and investment decisions, so as to meet electricity demand at the least cost.
-It computes the optimal dispatch of generation capacities into intra-annual hourly time slices with unequal power demand.
+For each year in the considered time interval, the model determines the power generation mix (based on a merit order logic) and investment decisions so as to meet electricity demand at the least cost.
+It computes the optimal dispatch of generating capacities into intra-annual hourly time slices with unequal power demand.
 This reflects different load levels associated with more or less electricity demand.

-The modeling framework also allows investigating consequences of modifications in the electricity park, through investments in new power stations and decisions regarding decommissioning or prolongation of old units whose the age is strictly higher than the theoretical lifetime.4 Hence, the structure of the fleet is made flexible, which allows analyzing any change in the electricity mix in favor of biomass with a degree of flexibility that depends on relative prices, technological and legal aspects.
+The modeling framework can also be used to investigate the consequences of modifications in generating capacities through investments in new power stations and decisions regarding decommissioning or prolongation of old units that have exceeded their theoretical lifetime.4 Hence, the structure of the fleet is made flexible, allowing any change in the electricity mix in favor of biomass to be analyzed with a degree of flexibility that depends on relative prices and technological and legal aspects.
 Figure 1 provides an overview of the model framework.

 4 At the beginning of each year, the model identifies which are the out-of-lifetime power plants (i.e. age > theoretical lifetime).
-Once the set of out-of-lifetime power plants have been identified, the model implements calculation for each unit in this set, which allows estimating if it is a profitable option to refurbish and prolong those units, or if it is cheaper to decommission it and consider new investments.
+Once the set of out-of-lifetime power plants has been identified, the model implements calculations for each unit in this set, so it can be determined whether it is a profitable option to refurbish and extend the life of those units, or whether it is cheaper to decommission them and consider new investments.
 The calculation relies on comparing the Levelized Lifetime Costs of Electricity (LLCOE) associated with new or prolonged units (Bertrand and Le Cadre, 2015).
 In the case of coal plants, this calculation can be implemented taking into account the ability to co-fire coal with biomass or not.